-Strategic risks Human F ertilisation a and Embryology Authority 21 Risk area Description and impact Strategic objective linkage Risk score S Recent trend d Risk owner Data There is a risk that HFEA Efficiency, economy and value: ensuring the HFEA Inherent ris sk level: ⇔⇔⇔ Nick Jones Nick Jones data is lost, becomes remains demonstrably good value for the public, the sector and Government.
-Likelihood Impact Inherent risk D 1: inaccessible, is Sector and Government.
-4 5 20 Very high Data loss or inadvertently released or is inappropriately accessed.
-Re Residual ri isk level: breach mappropriately accesses.
+Strategic risks Human F ertilisation a and Embryology Authority 21 Risk area Description and impact Strategic objective linkage Risk score S Recent trend Risk owner Data There is a risk that HFEA Efficiency, economy and value: ensuring the HFEA Inherent ri sk level: ⇔⇔⇔ Nick Jones Nick Jones data is lost, becomes remains demonstrably good value for the public, the sector and Government.
+Likelihood Impact Inherent risk D 1: inaccessible, is inadvertently released or is Sector and Government.
+4 5 20 Very high Data loss or inappropriately accessed.
+Residual r isk level: breach mappropriately accesses.
 Likelihood Impact Residual risk 2 5 10 Medium Tolerance threshold: 10 Medium Causes / so urces Mitigations Timescale mitigations and owners ship of Effectiveness commentary Confidentiality breach of Register data.
 Staff have annual compulsory security training to guard against accidental loss of data or breaches of confidentiality.
 Secure working arrangements for Register team, including when working at home.
-In place - C ave Moysen 1 At tolerance.
+In place - Dave Moysen At tolerance.
 Loss of Regis ter or other data.
 As above.
-In place - Dave Moysen LUSS OF Register of Other data.
+In place - Dave Moysen 1 Loss of register of other data.
 Robust information security arrangements, in line with the Information Governance Toolkit, including a security policy for staff, secure and confidential storage of and limited access to Register information, and stringent data encryption standards.
-In place - C Cyber-attack and similar external risks.
+In place - Dave Moysen Cyber-attack and similar external risks.
 Secure system in place as above, with regular penetration testing.
 In place - Dave Moysen Infrastructure turns out to be insecure, or we lose connection and cannot access our data.
 IT strategy agreed, including a thorough investigation of the Cloud option, security, and reliability.
 In place - Dave Moysen Deliberate internal damage to infrastructure, or data, is controlled through off-site back-ups and the fact that any malicious tampering would be a criminal act.
 In place (March 2015) - Nick Jones